 Related reading: See our full Florida Keys guide.

-Find a hotel for your Florida getaway
+Plan your Florida getaway

-The best Florida islands FAQ
+Best Florida islands FAQ

 Here you find the answers to some frequently asked questions about the best islands in Florida to visit.

 The best North Florida islands include Santa Rosa Island, St. George Island and Amelia Island.

 The best South Florida islands include Anna Maria Island, Siesta Key, Gasparilla Island, Pine Island, Sanibel Island, Captiva Island, North Captiva Island, Marco Island and Key Biscayne.

 The best Florida islands in the Keys include Key Largo, Upper Matecumbe Key, Marathon, Lower Keys, Key West and Dry Tortugas.